pavank2/ClarkAutomationProject/README.md

 8) Project can also be executed from any IDE (assuming dependencies get resolved successfully.
    To execute from IDE, run "src/test/java/myRunner/RunnerTest.java" as JUnit Test.
 10) You can also check the Spark HTML Report at {project_home}/test-output/SparkReport/Spark.html

-**Note**:
-1) If mvn clean install throws errors, please open the project in any IDE (IntelliJ/Eclipse/VS Code) and the IDE will download the dependencies.
-You may also need to re-build the project on the IDE.
-2) Clark Recommendation funnel redirects to User login page sometimes when you hit the URL.
-If this happens, please stop the test, close the browser and restart test.
-If nothing works, please feel free to contact me :-)